SFDM: Robust Decomposition of Geometry and Reflectance for Realistic Face Rendering from Sparse-view Images: Experimental results

 \textbf{Decomposition-based methods.} Our method exhibits superior performance in novel view rendering and geometry reconstruction compared to other reflectance decomposition methods.
 In contrast to PhySG and TensoIR, designed for common objects, our method significantly outperforms them across all metrics.
 This is due to the complexity of facial material reflectance, which requires specialized reflectance modeling.
-Our general facial template learned from stage 1 plays a crucial role in facilitating robust decomposition and reconstruction in stage 2, particularly when handling sparse views.
 NeuFace, which is customized for facial skin, poses a challenge due to its non-robust decomposition of geometry and reflectance attributes.
-As shown in Fig.~\ref{fig:compare-neuface}, it often happens in NeuFace that all reflectance is induced from albedo, but the specular term is entirely absent.
+As shown in Fig.~\ref{fig:comparison}, it often happens in NeuFace that all reflectance is baked into albedo, but the specular term is entirely absent.
 This degenerate Lambertian model may reduce the realism of the synthesized rendering output, especially for elements such as teeth, eyes, or the oily layer on facial skin, which often exhibit specular reflection effects.
 In contrast, we are able to stably decompose the diffuse and specular properties, resulting in more realistic rendering effects.
-Considering that there is no ground truth for specular reflectance, we introduce a straightforward metric called specular failure rate, representing the percentage of entirely empty specular output.
-This metric facilitates a quantitative comparison between our method and NeuFace.
-According to the statistics, our method achieves a specular failure rate of 0, whereas NeuFace's specular failure rates are 30\%, 25\%, and 20\% under 3 views, 5 views, and 10 views, respectively.
 Additionally, we demonstrate higher accuracy in geometric reconstruction, whereas the quality of NeuFace's geometry deteriorates significantly as the number of views decreases.